Information for vaccination providers about the Australian Immunisation Register (AIR).

 - update or correct some data already sent to the AIR

-- request reports to help identify any patients due or overdue for vaccination
+- request reports to help identify any patients due or overdue for a vaccination

-- report immunisation medical exemptions and natural immunities online (certain vaccination providers only)
+- report immunisation medical exemptions online - eligible vaccination providers only

-- get information payments for the provision of certain vaccinations (eligible providers only)
+- get information payments for the provision of certain vaccinations - eligible vaccination providers only

 Vaccination provider information payments

 Eligible vaccination providers can get an information payment for:

-- completing a National Immunisation Program Schedule for a child under 7 years of age and recording it on the AIR
+- completing a National Immunisation Program Schedule for a child under 7 years old and recording it on the AIR

-- following up and vaccinating a child under 7 years of age who’s more than 2 months overdue for their childhood vaccinations under the National Immunisation Program Schedule and recording it on the AIR
+- following up and vaccinating a child under 7 years old who’s more than 2 months overdue for their childhood vaccinations under the National Immunisation Program Schedule and recording it on the AIR

 The information payments are:

-- $6 per completed catch-up schedule for children under 7 years of age, and
+- $6 per completed catch-up schedule for children under 7 years old

 We pay information payments by Electronic Funds Transfer on the second last Tuesday of each month.
 To get a payment you need to: